6 Best Banks for International Money Transfers 2023

 You can send a Chase international wire transfer in USD or a foreign currency, online, using the Chase app, or in person by visiting a branch.
 If you’re sending your international payment in a foreign currency online or via the Chase app you’ll only pay a 5 USD fee for transfers under 5,0000 USD in value, with transfer fees waived entirely for higher value payments.
 You’ll still pay costs in the form of an exchange rate markup added by Chase, though.

-Send money to 90+ countries as a personal customer – and more if you have a Chase business account.
+Send money to 90+ countries as a personal customer – and 140+ countries if you have a Chase business account.

 Chase online and mobile international FX wire transfer fees: